karoliskoncevicius/matrixTests/README.md

 A package dedicated to running multiple statistical hypothesis tests on rows and columns of matrices.

+## Goals ##

+1. Fast execution via vectorization.
+2. Handling of edge cases (NA values, 0 row inputs).
+3. Output that is detailed and easy to use.
+4. Result compatibility with tests that are implemented in R.

 ## Examples ##

 **1) Running one way ANOVA on every column of iris data using Species as groups**